euwbah/musescore-xen-tuner/README.md

 bbb bb b (2187/2048) # x #x
 ```

+> [!TIP]
-> 🟢 Every ratio/cents interval can be specified as a math/JavaScript expression.
+> Every ratio/cents interval can be specified as a math/JavaScript expression.
 >
 > **To differentiate ratios from cents, cents must end with a 'c'.**